bleckers/brtro-420-better-blazin/README.md

 Since we don't have a reset line via the optocouplers and UART, we need a way to reset the boards to program new firmware without having to disconnect everything (since this mod board sits underneath the existing controller).
 Once the bootloader has been loaded (with your favourite SAM programming tool) and you have programmed your first firmware rev via the Arduino IDE, the Arduino board can go into bootloader mode by issuing the "#" character over the serial terminal (at 115200 baud).
 This character gets issued automatically by the firmware loading process in the Arduino IDE, so you don't need to issue it manually when loading firmware.
 There is a few functions in the firmware that you must not remove, otherwise this won't work without pressing the reset button.
 You also must use the modified bootloader from this repo and not the original Mattairtech one otherwise this won't work.

-The (topside) schematic/pinout for the serial port:
+The (topside) schematic/pinout for the existing serial port (the mod board hijacks the optocoupler connections):
 ![UART Pinout](https://cdn.hackaday.io/images/5605181570455859567.png)

 You can use any USB to UART adapter to connect to this port.
 Note MCU TX will connect to the RX port of your UART adapter and MCU RX to the TX port of the adapter.